 - Be sure to join the (free) Kimpton Karma Club.
 Once a member you get free internet, accumulate points towards free nights, and can raid the mini bar to the tune of $10.

-- If you want to get into the prohibition room, just ask nicely.
+- We try to stay in Kimpton properties whenever we are in the states.
+If you want to get into the prohibition room, just ask nicely.
 It’s off the grid, and won’t be offered, but it’s not a secret anymore.

 Sir Francis Drake Hotel Entertainment and Food